stretch3/stretch3.github.io/README.en.md

 - [Geo Scratch](https://github.com/geolonia/x-geo-scratch) Geolonia Maps can be controlled from Scratch.
 - [ChatGPT2Scratch](https://github.com/ichiroc/chatgpt2scratch) ChatGPT can be used from Scratch.
 - [Scratch2WebSerialAPI](https://github.com/champierre/scratch2webserialapi/) You can perform serial communication using the Web Serial API from Scratch.
+- [CameraSelector](https://github.com/tfabworks/xcx-cameraselector) This extension enables switching between camera devices for use with Scratch.
+- [Screenshot](https://github.com/tfabworks/xcx-screenshot) This extension allows you to take screenshots of the stage.

 ## How to add a custom extension